 How Often Does CCTV Footage Get Deleted Automatically?

-Factors Influencing Deletion Frequency
+Factors That Influence Deletion Frequency

 What’s the Ideal Timeframe for Security Cameras to Keep Footage?